Chris Oladokun: Pittsburgh Steelers

-Oladokun was selected in the seventh round with the 241st overall pick of the 2022 NFL Draft by the Pittsburgh Steelers.
+Oladokun was selected in the seventh round with the 241st overall pick of the 2022 NFL draft by the Pittsburgh Steelers.
 He was released on August 23, 2022.

 Kansas City Chiefs

-On August 31, 2022, Oladokun was signed to the Kansas City Chiefs practice squad.
-Oladokun won Super Bowl LVII when the Chiefs defeated the Philadelphia Eagles.
-He signed a reserve/future contract on February 15, 2023.
+On August 31, 2022, Oladokun was signed to the practice squad of the Kansas City Chiefs.
+Oladokun won his first Super Bowl when the Chiefs defeated the Philadelphia Eagles in Super Bowl LVII.
+On February 15, 2023, Oladokun signed a reserve/future contract with the Chiefs.